esperanca/personal_website/src/posts/weeknotes-38.md

 If we worked together, you know that I am an advocate of asynchronous and distributed teams.
 But that doesn't mean that I reject access to a suitable office space sometimes.
 And when you have railroad maintenance and a construction site near your flat, it's good to know that you have a space to go.
 I spent the day in the office, and it was not bad.
 The office is beautiful, the commute is only 25 minutes, and it was good to meet some of my new colleagues.

-I also had the opportunity to meet 3/4 of my team for a beer.
+Later on that week I had the opportunity to meet 3/4 of my team for a beer.
 Such a great time.
 We talked about many things: food, language, annoying football fans.
 It felt like creating a good memory.

 I am now more open to get out and meet people in real life.
 Some friends are still not ready, which I understand completely.
 But I've met Rahel Bailie, Gabi Stripoli, Emily Sappington, Mariana Menezes and Daniel Burka recently.
 Social distancing and some awkward moments could not diminish the pleasure of catching up with friends.